The Best Virginia Homeowners Insurance Companies

 Your home’s build type will affect your rates

-Breaking down State Farm’s average HO-3 premiums (the most common policy, usually the minimum required by mortgage providers) for a $125,000 home, the difference in price can be distilled down to one thing: risk.
+Here is a sample breakdown of State Farm’s average HO-3 premiums (the most common policy; usually the minimum required by mortgage providers) for a $125,000 home.
+The difference in price can be distilled down to one thing: risk.